NLVillazon/NLVillazon.github.io/_posts/2024-06-04-Association-Rule-Learning.md

 In other words, here we are counting up the number of transactions that contained *both items A and B* and then rather than dividing by *all transactions* like we did for Support, we instead divide this by the *total number of transactions that contained item A*.

-A high score for Confidence can mean a strong product relationship - but not always!
+A high score for Confidence can mean a strong product relationship - but not always.
 When one of the items is very popular we can get an inflated score.
-To help us regulate this, we can look at two further metrics, Expected Confidence and Lift!
+To help us regulate this, we can look at two further metrics, Expected Confidence and Lift.

 <br>

 ##### Expected Confidence

 Expected Confidence is quite simple, it is the percentage of *all transactions* that *contained item B*.